dtbyun/Challenge3/README.md

 # Crypto-Arbitrage

-This app seeks potential profits from cryptocurrency exchange arbitrage involving Bitcoin by analyzing data from CSV files for a three-month period.
-The analysis reveals opportunities for arbitrage.
+The app enables users to perform crypto arbitrage by buying Bitcoin at a lower price and selling it at a higher price on Bitstamp or Coinbase by analyzing data from CSV files for a three-month period, resulting in a profit from the price difference.

 ## Technologies